Most US children using potentially toxic makeup, face paints: study

 Such products often feature bright colors, animals and cartoon characters that serve “to attract the attention of children,” the authors noted.

-At the same time, they warned, research has shown that many of these products contain toxins such as lead, asbestos, phthalates, formaldehyde and per- and polyfluorinated substances (PFAS), also known as “forever chemicals.”
+At the same time, they warned, research has shown that many of these products contain toxins such as lead, asbestos, phthalates, formaldehyde and per- and polyfluorinated substances (PFAS), also known as “forever chemicals” due to their persistence in the environment and human body.

-Such toxins can be particularly harmful to infants and children, with some linked to cancer, neurodevelopment harm and other irreversible health consequences, the researchers stressed.
+Such toxins can be particularly harmful to infants and children, with some linked to cancer, neurodevelopmental harm and other irreversible health consequences, the researchers stressed.

 “It is important to uncover how makeup and body products are being used by children to characterize risk and improve safety,” wrote the authors, from Columbia University’s Center for Children’s Environmental Health and the Washington, D.C.-based group Earthjustice.